 - I’m currently reading a book on Napoleon and Waterloo by Bernard Cornwell.

-- Play a lot of chess recently with my son.
+- I play a lot of chess recently with my son.
 I’m not very good at it, but I do enjoy playing!
 I also play Nintendo from time to time.

 – your favourite place to visit in Japan?